 Your franchisees must follow the system requirements that you set.
 In exchange for your training, ongoing support, and the continued license to operate under your trademarks, franchisees will pay you fees in the form of an initial franchise fee and ongoing royalty fees.

-The franchise laws were created to provide protection to investors by requiring a pre-sales disclosure process that involves the disclosure and registration of a FDD.
+The franchise laws were created to provide protection to franchise buyers by requiring a pre-sales disclosure process that involves the disclosure and registration of a FDD.
 What triggers the franchise laws and creates a franchise relationship is determined by federal and state franchise laws.

 Under these laws, generally, a franchise relationship arises from a verbal or written agreement that involves the following elements: